ulywhy/cart-woocommerce/readme.txt

 = v3.0.11 (19/02/2018) =
 * Improvements
-	- Improved feedback messages when an order fails.
+	- Improved feedback messages when an order fails;
+	- Improved credential validation for custom checkout by credit cards.

 = v3.0.10 (29/01/2018) =
 * Improvements